JulienGAMartin/quarto-bio-uO-thesis/README.md

 -   [Modeling of nutrient dynamics in an urbanized tropical estuary and application to eutrophication risk management](https://drive.google.com/file/d/1UFT8NfDxHqbFnDNOEk3KtV0IYofb5Go8/view) by Nguyen Truong An

-*NOTE: If you've used this template to write your thesis, drop me a line at [ulrik.lyngs\@cs.ox.ac.uk](mailto:ulrik.lyngs@cs.ox.ac.uk) and I'll add a link showcasing it!*
+*NOTE: If you've used this template to write your thesis, drop me a line at [julien.martin\@uottawa.ca](mailto:julien.martin@uottawa.ca) and I'll add a link showcasing it!*

 ## Requirements